 October 12, 1999.
-The United Nations Population Fund (UNFPA), marked this date as the Day of 6 Billion.
+The United Nations Population Fund (UNFPA) marked this date as the Day of 6 Billion.
 That’s because – on October 12, 1999 – the world’s human population was estimated to hit 6 billion, according to the United Nations.
 It took hundreds of thousands of years for Earth’s human population to reach 1 billion in 1804.
 The 3 billion milestone came in 1960.
 Not quite 40 years later, global population had doubled to 6 billion.

 In 2011, global population reached 7 billion mark.
-Today – October 12, 2017 – it stands at nearly 7.6 billion.
+Today – October 12, 2019 – it stands at more than 7.7 billion.

 Bottom line: On October 12, 1999, global human population was estimated to hit 6 billion, according to the United Nations.
 UNFPA, aka the United Nations Population Fund, marked this date as the Day of 6 Billion.